schlosrat/token-health/README.md

 ## Description

 This is a module for [FoundryVTT](https://foundryvtt.com/) intended for GMs that want to apply damage or healing more easily.
 Without this mod, you have to click several times to adjust the hit points of a token.
-With Token Health installed, you can press a hotkey (default: Enter), type the amount of damage or healing, and then press Enter to apply it.
+With Token Health installed, you can press a hotkey, enter the amount of damage or healing, and then press Enter to apply it.

 Token Health also supports a detailed system of (optional) automatic token chat messages to alert players and GM to what's going on.
 All chat messages are user configurable, and only the GM will see messages that state how much damage or healing has been applied.